 and police uniforms, athletic insignia, and showy jewelry cause scandal during

-As for the demons, military power, athletic
+To the demons, military power, athletic

 intimidated by any of these things.
-But physical attractiveness is something they do notice.
+But physical attractiveness is something they do

-sharks are drawn to blood in the water.
+to it like sharks are drawn to blood in the water.